-7.7.3.
-Gender
+7.7.3 Sex

-For some tumours and/or therapies, a difference in antitumour activity related to gender has been reported.
-Where a priori it is likely that there may be a treatment by gender interaction, this should be taken into account in the design of the study.
-Otherwise it is expected that the proportion of females and males reflects the prevalence of the disease and that the sponsor provides exploratory subgroup analyses (efficacy and safety) by gender.
+For some tumours and/or therapies, a difference in anti-tumour activity related to sex has been reported.
+Where a priori it is likely that there may be a treatment by sex interaction with regard to efficacy and/or safety, significant differences in epidemiology and outcomes, this should be considered in the design of the study.

-7.7.4.
-Patients with impaired organ function
+7.7.4 Patients with impaired organ function

-Please refer to Section 4, Pharmacokinetics.
+See Section 4, Pharmacokinetics.